Computing Subset Vertex Covers in $H$-Free Graphs: Abstract

 \section{Abstract}

 We consider a natural generalization of {\sc Vertex Cover}: the {\sc Subset Vertex Cover} problem, which is to decide for a graph $G=(V,E)$, a subset $T\subseteq V$ and integer~$k$, if $V$ has a subset $S$ of size at most $k$, such that $S$ contains at least one end-vertex of every edge incident to a vertex of $T$.
 A graph is $H$-free if it does not contain $H$ as an induced subgraph.
 We solve two open problems from the literature by proving that {\sc Subset Vertex Cover} is \NP-complete on subcubic (claw,diamond)-free planar graphs and on $2$-unipolar graphs, a subclass of $2P_3$-free weakly chordal graphs.
 Our results show for the first time that {\sc Subset Vertex Cover} is computationally harder than {\sc Vertex Cover} (under $\sP\neq \NP$).
-We also prove new polynomial time results.
+We also prove new polynomial time results, some of which follow from a reduction to {\sc Vertex Cover} restricted to classes of probe graphs.
 We first give a dichotomy on graphs where $G[T]$ is $H$-free.
 Namely, we show that {\sc Subset Vertex Cover} is polynomial-time solvable on graphs $G$, for which $G[T]$ is $H$-free, if $H=sP_1+tP_2$ and \NP-complete otherwise.
 Moreover, we prove that {\sc Subset Vertex Cover} is polynomial-time solvable for $(sP_1+P_2+P_3)$-free graphs and bounded mim-width graphs.
 By combining our new results with known results we obtain a partial complexity classification for {\sc Subset Vertex Cover} on $H$-free graphs.